 The Chaumont Small Orb Chandelier seems to be creating its shade as you watch, the frenetic vivacity of the lines unfurling in golden splendor.
 Made of wrought iron, the exterior is bathed in a luxuriant contemporary gold leaf finish while the inside of the bottom bowl that holds the light source has been treated to an acrylic white finish to give the illumination more oomph.

 Flaunting its luminous aqua blue glass shade, the Astrid Pendant effervesces like bright sunlight striking the surface of the sea when the lights are switched on.
-Denise McGaha, who designed the pendant, chose the color of the glass to recall summer trips to the beach.
+Denise McGaha, who designed the pendant, chose the color of the glass to recall summer trips to the beach, her eye for vibrancy unerring.
 The circular orb cage surrounding it, in an antique brass finish, is a finely designed touch that lends the fixture’s profile a smart freshness.
 Place it over a kitchen island or a nightstand to add a joyful ambiance to the room.

 Is it the graceful shapes that make this fixture so elegant or the luminous turquoise color of the glass?
 We are of a mind that it is both, our Blodgett Swing-Arm Wall Sconce so serene thanks to the elements that come together to create its bearing.
 The metal wallplate and hardware have been treated to a brushed nickel finish to make sure the metal doesn’t outshine the glass.
 In our Barry Goralnick Collection, the fixture’s final flourish is the fabric shade that fits this piece so perfectly.